browserengineering/book/book/text.md

 - Text can be bold or italic
 - Text of different sizes can be mixed

-You can now use your browser to read an essay, a blog post, or even a book!
+You can now use our browser to read an essay, a blog post, or even a book!

 ::: {.signup}